 The Global Factbook of Advertising Self-Regulatory Organizations ('Global SRO Factbook') is a yearly publication of the International Council for Advertising Self-Regulation (ICAS).
-This edition is highlighting key facts and figures of the SelfRegulatory Organizations (SROs) - or so-called ad standards bodies - belonging to the ICAS network in 2021.
-It also showcases how SROs have transformed the way they regulate ads by investing in machine learning and artificial intelligence to grow their impact and operate at scale.
+This edition is highlighting key facts and figures of the Ad Standards Bodies, or so called Self-Regulatory Organizations (SROs) belonging to the ICAS network in 2023.